ArindamTripathi619/youtubePython/README.md

     pip install youtube-search-python
   then you can run the python scripts using :
     python3 link.py  OR  python3 link_gui.py  OR  python3 song.py

+Thanks for using my Scripts 😊
+Hope You Like It ! 😊

+BYEEEEE 👋